truefoundry/truefoundry-docs/deployment/service/fastapi.md

 {% endtab %}
 {% tab title="Deploying using YAML definition file and CLI command" %}

+* The `type: service` indicates that we are defining a service component.

+* Here, the `build_spec: type: tfy-python-buildpack` indicates that we need an python environment for this service.
+Learn more about our [build process here](../concepts/build.md).

-Note that we need to set the host to `0.0.0.0` so that  it can accept connections from outside the container.
+* We need to set the host to `0.0.0.0` so that  it can accept connections from outside the container.

 **File Structure:**